AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXSequenceEnumerator_1/Current.md

 CAEXSequenceEnumerator&lt;T>.Current Property
 =============================================
-AutomationML 2.1 APIGets the item in the collection at the current position of the enumerator.
+Gets the item in the collection at the current position of the enumerator.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)